Beola0/JUNO_SensitivityStudy/README.md

   * '3d_graph.py' plots a 3-dimensional graphical representation of the convolution

 * 'latex.py' is necessary to use LaTeX in the plots

-Please ignore 'test_main.py' and the directory named 'prova'.
-Please ignore also the directory named 'FIT' since the implemention is not ready yet.